hypercore-protocol/hypercore-protocol/README.md

 const Protocol = require('hypercore-protocol')

-// create two streams with hypercore protocol const streamA = new Protocol(true) // true because this is the initiator const streamB = new Protocol(false) // false because this is not the initiator
+// create two streams with hypercore protocol const streamA = new Protocol(true) // true indicates this is the initiator const streamB = new Protocol(false) // false indicates this is not the initiator

 // open two feeds specified by a 32 byte key const key = Buffer.from('deadbeefdeadbeefdeadbeefdeadbeef')